Software Engineer

 A stack is a LIFO data structure while a queue is a FIFO data structure.

-Queue: First In First Out (FIFO), used in job scheduling, breadth-first search, and printing.
+Queue: First In First Out (FIFO), used in scheduling, buffering, and breadth-first search.

 Chintu has a long binary string str